MystenLabs/seal/crates/dkg-cli/README.md

 5. Notify all members to run phase 2.
 6. Watch the offchain storage until all members upload their messages.
 7. Notify all members to run phase 3.
-8. Monitor the committee for finalized state when all members approves.
+8. Monitor the committee onchain object for finalized state when all members approve.

 #### Member Runbook

-1. Share with the coordinator its address.
+1. Share with the coordinator your address.
 This is the wallet used for the rest of the onchain commands.
-2. Receive from coordinator the committee package ID and committee ID.
+2. Receive from coordinator the committee package ID and committee object ID.
 Verify its parameters (members addresses and threshold) on Sui Explorer.
 Set environment variables.

 ```bash
 COMMITTEE_PKG=0x4563316d2b647263737bbab1afb32495397bd36eefdcd3b1ca42c3c95ebb2fb3
 COMMITTEE_ID=0x210f1a2157d76e5c32a5e585ae3733b51105d553dc17f67457132af5e2dae7a5
 ```

 3. Wait for the coordinator to announce phase 1.
 Run the CLI below to generate keys locally and register the public keys onchain.
-Notify the coordinator when finished.
+Make sure you are on the right network with wallet with enough gas.

 ```bash
 # A file `.dkg.key` containing sensitive private keys is created locally.
 Keep it secure till DKG is completed.